kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 - Presented at <i>Workshop on Information Technologies and Systems (WITS) 2023<i>
 - In prepration for submission to a journal

-Balancing the Gendered Price: Evidence from Decentralized NFT Markets
+Balancing the Gendered Art Price: Evidence from Decentralized NFT Markets
 - Agnes Yang, <b>YoungJin Kwon</b>, Gautam Ray
 - To be presented at <i>INFORMS Annual Meeting 2024<i>, <i>MARS Conference (Carlson School) 2024<i>